"A loud explosion followed by a tremor"

 Under the hills of an idyllic holiday resort in Croatia, the ground suddenly shook

-At 10:21 a.m. there was the first shock in the hills behind the resort of Crikvenica, about 25 kilometers south of Rijeka.
+At 10:21 a.m., the Earthquake Network app reported the first shock in the hills behind the resort of Crikvenica, about 25 kilometers south of Rijeka.
 According to initial information from the European Mediterranean Earthquake Observatory EMSC, the earthquake had a magnitude of 4.0 on the Richter scale.
-The magnitude was later corrected to 3.4.
+The magnitude was later corrected to 3.5.
 The epicenter of the earthquake was at a depth of 5.3 kilometers.

 In the first ten minutes, over a hundred citizens contacted loudly vecernji.hr the EMSC app and reported the earthquake: “A rumble was heard and it shook,” it says.
 “A loud explosion followed by a tremor,” said another user.
 “Ugh, it was shaking really bad,” said the next.
 “Two loud bangs, you felt a vibration.
 No broken things or other damage,” “Short but intense,” write other citizens.